 The course addresses teaching in technical and natural sciences at university level and covers challenges and teaching formats relevant for teaching assistants at the faculties of Natural and Technical Sciences.
 This includes e. g. small class teaching with problems solving, computer lab, student presentations or discussion of scientific literature, laboratory teaching, field work, online teaching, and outreach activities.
 The course will focus on the following themes: 1) Planning and applying teaching activities according to learning outcomes, 2) assessment and feedback for learning, 3) classroom management for active preparation for and participation in teaching, 4) techniques to support classroom dialogue and interactions, and 5) methods for development of own teaching including peer observation and feedback.

-The course consists of an 8 hours’ online asynchronous course over 2 weeks, three obligatory course days with preparatory work and approximately 25 hours of project work between course days.
+The course consists of an 8 hours’ online module over 2 weeks (this part is flexible with no meetings), three obligatory course days with preparatory work and approximately 25 hours of project work between course days.

 Course participants will get hands-on experience with active learning and classroom assessment techniques, and develop and implement new activities in their own teaching.
 The teaching is organized as a combination of short lectures, group and class discussion, as well as individual and group assignments and project work.
 Teaching will take place both on-campus and online.

 Recommended knowledge for participation (if any): Preferrable participants should be teaching a class in the same time period as taking the course, or at least have knowledge of which course they will be teaching.

 The Centre for Educational Development, the Graduate School of Natural Sciences, and Graduate School of Technical Sciences, Aarhus University